Enabling clinical use of foundation models for computational pathology: Methods

 where $\Delta h$ is the hue shift, $\alpha_s$ is the saturation scaling factor, $\alpha_v$ is the value (brightness) scaling factor, $\alpha_c$ is the contrast adjustment factor, and $\eta_p$ is the per-pixel additive noise term.

 The image was first transformed to the hsv space.
-Then, the $\Delta h$ was added to the hue channel, with a floating point modulo in order to make the hue channel stay in the [0, 1] range.
-The saturation channel was then scaled by $\alpha_s$, before scaling the value channel by $alpha_v$.
-Afterwards, the image was clipped to [0, 1], before being converted back to the RGB color space.
-The contrast was then augmented using the $alpha_c$ using the $adjust\_contrast$ function in PyTorch.

-Noise was then added on a per pixel basis using $\eta_{p}$, before finally clipping it to the [0, 1] range again.
+The $\Delta h$ was added to the hue channel, with a floating point modulo in order to make the hue channel stay in the [0, 1] range.
+The saturation channel was scaled by $\alpha_s$, before scaling the value channel by $\alpha_v$.
+Next, the image was clipped to [0, 1], before being converted back to the RGB colour space.
+Contrast was then adjusted with $\alpha_c$ using the adjust\_contrast function in PyTorch.
+Noise was added on a per pixel basis using $\eta_{p}$, before finally clipping it to the [0, 1] range again.